ansumanroy/aws-glue-schema-registry/terraform/README.md

 ### Quick Start - File-Based Schema Management (Recommended)

-1. **Add Schema Files**: Place your schema files in the appropriate directories:
+1. **Add Schema Files**: Place your schema files in the appropriate directories at the project root:
    - `schemas/avro/*.avsc` for Avro schemas
    - `schemas/json/*.json` for JSON schemas